sgalmeid/cryptoalerts-slack-bot/README.md

 Its goal is to support crypto-currency-enthusiastic investors and traders to make decisions about selling and buying and keeping track of their wins and losses.

+Unfortunately its messages are currently *only in German*.
+You want internationalization?
+[Let's talk about it](https://github.com/jverhoelen/cryptoalerts/issues/1).

 ### Features